What Is Wave-Particle Duality?

 Light Does Not Need Medium To Propagate

-In wave motion, there is some quantity that changes its value with respect to time and space such that.
+In wave motion, there is some quantity that changes its value with respect to time and space.
 Likewise, in the case of the sound wave, it is the pressure at a point that oscillates as time passes.

-On the other hand, in the case of the light, the light wave is quite different from the rest.
+On the other hand, in the case of light, the light wave is quite different from the rest.
 Light is a non-mechanical wave.
 Lightwave doesn’t need a material medium to propagate.
 They can travel in a vacuum.

-Though, earlier, physicists used to assume that a very dilute and highly elastic medium is present everywhere in the space, named “Aether”.
+Though, earlier, physicists used to assume that a very dilute and highly elastic medium is present everywhere in space, named “Aether”.

 Recommended, Aristotelian Universe – Let’s Go Back In Time

 In fact, throughout the nineteenth century, various attempts were made to detect Aether.
 However, the Michelson Morley Experiment confirmed the absence of Aether.

 Aether was never discovered to date.
-For this reason, we assume or we understand that light waves can propagate in a vacuum only.
+For this reason, we assume or understand that light waves can propagate in a vacuum only.
 Consequently, a huge debate as the twentieth century began.
 Is Light A Wave Or Particle?
 After all this strange happening, the drama was not over yet…!!!

 No, No, Light Is A Particle